-In what has been come known as the “great tuatara airlift”, some 260 tuatara are being flown from Stephens Island in Cook Strait to various sanctuaries around New Zealand.
+In what has become known as the “great tuatara airlift”, some 260 tuatara are being flown from Stephens Island in Cook Strait to various sanctuaries around New Zealand.
 Maungatautari will receive 60 of these amazing taonga with 40 being released on the main mountain and 20 in the Tuatarium.

 You can see the Tuatarium for yourself with a guided tour.

-Follow the links for the following documents from our AGM to be held Monday 27th August 2012 at 6.30pm at Don Rowlands Centre, Lake Karapiro:
+Follow the links for the following documents from our AGM held on Monday 21st October 2013 at 7pm at Don Rowlands Centre, Lake Karapiro: